Baby Hummingbirds: (Egg to Fledgling)

 Once both hummingbird babies have left, they will never return to their nest.

-Their next task as young adults is to locate their mother by verbally communicating through tiny chirping sounds stating their location and when they want to be fed.
+They are now at a stage to locate their mother in the wide open world by verbally communicating through tiny chirping sounds stating their location and when they want to be fed.

-Leaving their old world behind, these adolescent hummingbirds embark on their new travels and adventures!
+Leaving their old world behind, these adolescent hummingbirds embark on their new travels and unexplored adventures!

 Happy Hummingbird Watching!